How to Resolve Rate Limited Requests (429 Too Many Requests)

 }

-Warning: Only use this setting for debugging purposed!
+Warning: Only use this setting for debugging purposes!
 Using this setting on production Hypernodes is highly discouraged, as your shop can be easily taken offline by a single IP using slow and/or flood attacks.

 }